migdus/pyexam/README.md

 It takes a question database, an student database, mix them and generate unique exams using a latex template.

+This has been tested on mac only.
+It should work for Linux, too.
 ## Usage

 Here is a complete example: